Fairblock/docs/docs/welcome/quickstart/stylus_apps.md

 # Arbitrum Stylus Quickstart

 Welcome to the Fairblock and Arbitrum Stylus Integration Tutorial.
-This [repo](https://github.com/Fairblock/ArbitrumContracts) was used for the DevCon 2024 Stylus tutorial featuring Fairblock Technologies.
+This [repo](https://github.com/Fairblock/ArbitrumContracts) was used for the DevCon 2024 Stylus tutorial featuring Fairblock.
 Feel free to follow the `README` in the Fairblock ArbitrumContracts [repo](https://github.com/Fairblock/ArbitrumContracts), or follow this walk through (which is exactly the same and placed here for convenience).

+> **If you are looking to learn how to build an app that integrates with Fairblock on a Stylus network, and already have the Decrypter modules and other setup complete, skip further into the [video!](https://www.youtube.com/watch?v=gIzPgSw11uU&t=1178s) Otherwise, keep going anon.**

 <iframe
   width="100%"